Engee documentation

 A luft is an excess space between a gear tooth and the teeth of another gear mated to it.
 The increased backlash compensates for the decrease in manufacturing tolerances and ensures the free movement of lubricants in the gears to prevent jamming.
 However, excessive backlash can lead to premature wear of system components and affect measurements that depend on the gear position.
 This block applies backlash to launch and reverse using the block implementation Translational Hard Stop.

-If you enable the Enable backlash option, the unit correlates gear rotation with linear backlash as:
+If you enable the parameter Enable backlash, the block correlates gear rotation with linear backlash as:

 where